 What is Potassium Chromate?

-K2CrO4 is an inorganic compound with a chemical name potassium chromate.
+Potassium chromate is an inorganic compound with the chemical formula K2CrO4.
 It is also known as dipotassium monochromate or bipotassium chromate.
 It appears as a crystalline solid which is yellow in colour.
 It has no smell and has a disagreeable bitter taste.
 When potassium chromate is heated it emits chromium fumes that are toxic.

 When you come in contact with this inorganic compound, it can affect your throat, lungs, nose, causing ulcerations, bronchitis, shortness of breath, asthma, and pneumonia.
 It can also affect your kidneys, liver, immune system and gastrointestinal tract.
-It consists of chromate and potassium ion in ratio 1:2.
+It consists of chromate and potassium ions in a ratio of 1:2.
 It is a widely used laboratory chemical.
-It is a strong oxidizing agent and is highly corrosive.
+It is a strong oxidising agent and is highly corrosive.

 Properties of Potassium Chromate – K2CrO4